Best Pinpointers for Metal Detecting (2026): Expert Reviews & Comparison

 • Pricier than the PP2 for features you may not need on dry land

-Price: ~$110 | Splash-resistant | 40+ hour battery | Audio-only alerts
+Price: ~$99 | Splash-resistant | 40+ hour battery | Proportional audio + vibration

-The Pro-Pointer 2 is the predecessor to the AT, and it remains one of the best-selling pinpointers in the hobby because the price dropped meaningfully when the AT launched.
+The Pro-Pointer II is the predecessor to the AT, and it remains one of the best-selling pinpointers in the hobby because the price dropped meaningfully when the AT launched.
 If you're hunting on dry land and want Garrett's proven build quality without paying for waterproofing you won't use, the PP2 is the smart buy.

 The PP2 has been a workhorse for thousands of detectorists for years.
 Its only real limitation is the waterproofing ceiling - and if that doesn't affect your hunting, it's $45 cheaper than the AT for essentially the same dry-land performance.

 Who it's for: New detectorists who want a proven, brand-name probe for dry land.
-Also a great backup probe to keep in your kit for when the primary one needs a battery.
+Also it's a great backup probe to keep in your kit for when the primary one needs a battery.

 Pros: